acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 This is not an article arguing against REST (or urging you to change how you design your APIs).
 In fact, many other patterns and technologies have similar trade-offs.

-The problem I'm highlighting is:
+The problem I'm highlighting is: **too often intent is lost accidentally**.

-> we often accidentally adopt Intent Cancelling

-Accidental Intent Cancelling often does not become apparent until much later into the development of a product or feature.
+Accidental Intent Cancelling often doesn't become apparent until much later into the development of a product or feature.
 Once clear intent is needed, it may require a significant refactoring investment to regain it.

 RESTful APIs _"represent state transfer"_ by design.
 A client is describing the state change required and not behaviour.
 And this may be perfectly fine.
 Domains without significant complexity may have no reason to have a more complex interface allowing the process of behavour over data.